alexandermendes/pybossa-discourse/docs/index.rst

 Features:
 - Use SSO to sign your PyBossa users into Discourse
 - Make Discourse API requests from your PyBossa theme
+- Add users' unread Discourse notification counts to your PyBossa theme
 - Embed Discourse comments into your PyBossa theme